Policies

 All CCAC students, faculty and staff can access this site and view not only the registry but all the associated information, including policy and restrictions on divulging various information about individuals.
 The law also states procedures requiring local law enforcement to make specific notifications to institutions of higher education when certain conditions exist.
 In the event that CCAC receives such notification, the appropriate information will be made available to the campus community.

-Community College of Allegheny County encourages all individuals who feel they are, have been or may be victims of sexual crimes, sexual intimidation or sexual discrimination to report to any of the following for assistance: Campus Security, local law enforcement, Dean of Student Development, Student Counselors, Supportive Services, Student Life, any campus administrator (for referral) or the following local agencies in Allegheny County: Center for Victims of Violence and Crime @ 412.392.8582 (24 hours) or Pittsburgh Action Against Rape @ 1.866.END.RAPE (24 hours).
+The Community College of Allegheny County encourages all individuals who feel they are, have been or may be victims of sexual crimes, sexual intimidation or sexual discrimination to report to any of the following for assistance: Campus Security, local law enforcement, the Dean of Student Development, student counselors, Supportive Services, Student Life, any campus administrator (for referral) or the following local agencies in Allegheny County: Center for Victims @ 1.866.644.2882 (24 hours) or Pittsburgh Action Against Rape @ 1.866.END.RAPE (24 hours).

 CCAC constantly strives to maintain the safety of the college community and visitors.
 All members of the faculty, staff and security are continuously vigilant in their observations of the physical environs of the campuses, centers and satellite sites.
 Students and visitors are also encouraged to report hazardous or potentially hazardous situations by whatever convenient means available to Security or the Administration.
 Such incidents would include obstructions, spills, icy/slippery conditions, snow buildup, lighting issues, etc.